-You can set the display condition to singular posts (which we’ll discuss in this article shortly), save it, and forget it, while Rank Math would automatically add this Schema Markup to all your blog posts.
+Now, you can set the display condition to singular posts (which we’ll discuss in this article shortly), save it, and forget it, while Rank Math would automatically add this Schema Markup to all your blog posts.

-Testing and Validating Your Structured Data
+5 Testing and Validating Your Structured Data

 Rank Math generates the JSON-LD code for the Schema Markup you’ve created and makes it available under the Code Validation tab.

+You can click the Copy button and validate the code in Google Rich Results Test Tool.
 In the Rich Results Test tool, click the Code tab and add the copied code to the text area available here.

-Display Based on Conditions
+6 Display Based on Conditions

-Add New Condition
+6.5 Add New Condition

-Use Case Scenarios
+7 Use Case Scenarios

-Using Schema Templates for AggregateRating
+7.1 Using Schema Templates for AggregateRating

 aggregateRating is missing.

-@type field ensure that you set a review data type that Google accepts and the one that is relevant to your website content.
+@type field, ensure that you set a review data type that Google accepts and the one that is relevant to your website content.